true-happiness/true-happiness.github.io/_posts/2015-07-23-how_of_happiness.markdown

 	<li><strong>Find a Role Model and a Learning Communities</strong></li>

 	<p>There will be times when it is difficult for us to continue on our journey.
 There will be struggles.
 There will be confusions about how to go about one's inner path.
 Thus, what you need is others to go with you especially those who have already walked the path.
 Don't expect this to be a solo journey.
 It's nearly impossible alone.
-Thus, finding your supportive community of practictioners and people who have mastered this art of happiness is a must.</p>
+Thus, finding your supportive community of practitioners and people who have mastered this art of happiness is a must.</p>
 </ol>

 True Happiness is impossible if we are unwilling to change ourselves.
 And the only steps toward True Happiness is just to know ourselves.
 It is as simple as that.